-Let’s be honest, if you have a big surgery you’re probably going to have to sit on your bum for the first few weeks if not months.
-Instead of viewing this downtime as a set back, take advantage of it and use it to do things you don’t usually have the time for.
-I read books that have been on my shelves for years, watched series which I have never made the time to sit though, and invited over friends I haven’t seen in far too long to keep me company.
+Let’s be honest, if you have a big surgery, you’re probably going to have to sit on your bum for the first few weeks if not months.
+Instead of viewing this downtime as a setback, take advantage of it and use it to do things you don’t usually have the time for.
+I read books that have been on my shelves for years, watched series which I have never made the time to sit through, and invited over friends I haven’t seen in far too long to keep me company.
 By taking this time to really embrace the slow life you are allowing your body to use its energy stores to heal, speeding up your recovery.

 If you’ve had surgery, you are likely going to be left with a scar or two from your incisions.
 I personally have three scars on my stomach – one from the main cut and then two from cameras which were also inserted.
 My wound took a while to heal since I sneezed and split it open about 1 week post op (nightmare!).
-However, as soon as it was closed I immediately started with scar management.
+However, as soon as it was closed, I immediately started with scar management.
 I massage my scar twice a day with pure vitamin E oil, which is essential as it helps to break down the tissue which reduces scar pain and the development of adhesions – a common complication of surgery.
-I then apply a layer of KELO-COTE® silicone gel which is clinically proven to help reduce the appearance of scars.
+Once the oil is absorbed, I then applied a layer of KELO-COTE® silicone gel which is clinically proven to help reduce the appearance of scars.
 This combination helps to support optimal scar healing.

 Notes to editors